 Details/ notes regarding the stress manipulation

-Stress_duration(Ottenweller et al., 1992)
+Stress_duration

+If the stress occurred over a short period of time (acute) or over a long period of time (chronic).
+The definition of chronic stress (≥ 7 days) was selected based on a conservative cut-off point based on Ottenweller et al. (1992).

 1 = acute (short term stress, one-off or <7 days), 2 = chronic (long term/exposure every day for ≥ 7 days with only short intervals between/if any), 3 = intermittent (i.e., on alternating days so there is time for recovery), 4 = unclear/other